Cholar Dal

 Pro Tips By Neha

-Being a North Indian, adding sugar in savory recipes is a big no-no for me, but trust me, a hint of sugar in this recipe elevates the taste to the next level.
-So do not miss adding that bit of sugar, however reluctant you are.
+As a North Indian, I am reluctant to add sugar to savory recipes, but a hint of sugar elevates the taste of this dal to the next level.
+So do not miss adding that bit of sugar, however reluctant you may be.

 This dal is supposed to be thick, like a latpati sabzi, so do not use excess water.